kevinpollet/typescript-container-action-template/README.md

 ## Features

 - Strict TypeScript type checking
-- [actions-toolkit][3]: Toolkit for building GitHub Actions in Node.js
+- [actions-toolkit][3]: The GitHub Actions ToolKit providing a set of packages to make creating actions easier and drive consistency.
 - [Jest][4]: JavaScript Testing Framework with a focus on simplicity
 - [ESLint][5]: Pluggable linter for JavaScript / TypeScript code
 - [Prettier][6]: Opinionated code formatter